tomthecarrot/arcore-for-all/README.md

 Please keep in mind that (at the time of this writing) only 3 Android devices are officially supported by ARCore, so this hack might not work.
 I also take no responsibility for damage to your software.
 It's worth a try, though! ;)

 ## Build Instructions
-To modify the original ARCore AAR library, follow these instructions:
+To modify the original ARCore AAR library, follow the below instructions.
+You will need a java class decompiler, such as [CFR](http://www.benf.org/other/cfr/).
 1. **Open a command line interface**
 2. **Unzip the AAR to a temporary directory**: `unzip arcore_client-original.aar -d aar-tmp`
 3. **Enter the temporary aar directory**: `cd aar-tmp`